-Send Email from a Flow Customize What Happens When a Flow Fails Define the Path That a Flow Takes
+Send Email from a Flow Customize What Happens When a Flow Fails Define the Path That a Flow Takes Cross-Object Field References in Flows

 Flow Fast Create Element

 Creates Salesforce records using the field values from an sObject collection variable.
 Or creates one Salesforce record using the field values from an sObject variable.